ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 *Externally managed Dask cluster*

-To use an externally managed cluster, specify the ``address`` option for the ``client`` settings.
+To use an externally managed cluster, specify an ``address`` option for the ``client`` option.
 Such a cluster can e.g. be started using the `Dask Jupyterlab extension
 <https://github.com/dask/dask-labextension#dask-jupyterlab-extension>`__:

 .. code:: yaml